adekilekunabdullahi/project/README.md

 * searching for venues and artists.
 * learning more about a specific artist or venue.

 We want Fyyur to be the next new platform that artists and musical venues can use to find each other, and discover new music shows.
-Let's make that happen!
+Let's make that happen!!

 ## Tech Stack (Dependencies)